 This tutorial will show you how to install OpenNTPd on FreeBSD.

 Note: As of July 1, 2022, DigitalOcean no longer supports FreeBSD Droplets through the Control Panel or API.
 However, you can still spin up FreeBSD Droplets using a custom image.
 Learn how to import a custom image to DigitalOcean by following our product documentation.

 To follow this tutorial, you need to have:

-A FreeBSD Droplet requires an SSH key for remote access.
+A FreeBSD server requires an SSH key for remote access.
 For help on setting up an SSH key, read How To Configure SSH Key-Based Authentication on a FreeBSD Server.
-To learn more about logging into your FreeBSD Droplet and basic management, check out the Getting Started with FreeBSD tutorial series.
+To learn more about FreeBSD servers and basic management, check out the Getting Started with FreeBSD tutorial series.

 Before installing OpenNTPd, update the repository information used by

 Then install the OpenNTPd package:

 The default OpenNTPd configuration uses